zackslash/SailPush/README.md

 ## Background Delivery & Battery

-SailfishOS has no system-level push service, and long-lived WebSocket connections do not survive deep sleep (CPU/network suspend).
-SailPush handles this with a **hybrid** approach and does **not** require the global `mcetool --set-suspend-policy=early` override, which disables late suspend for the entire device and drains battery.

-How it works:

-- **Screen on:** the daemon holds a persistent WebSocket to Pushover for instant delivery.
+- **Screen on:** persistent WebSocket for instant delivery.
-- **Screen off:** the daemon drops the WebSocket and polls Pushover on the configured interval (1–30 min, default 5).
-Pushover queues messages server-side, so nothing is lost — they arrive on the next poll.
+- **Screen off:** polls Pushover on the configured interval (1–30 min, default 5).
+Messages are queued server-side, so nothing is lost.

-Enable **Keep Connection Alive When Screen Off** in Settings if you want the WebSocket kept alive while the screen is off (uses the same per-app keepalive for real-time delivery at the cost of higher battery use).
+Want real-time delivery while the screen is off?
+Enable **Keep Connection Alive When Screen Off** in Settings — it uses a per-app keepalive (higher battery use, but scoped to SailPush rather than the whole device).

-### Limitations

-- A plain `QTimer` does not wake the device from deep sleep, so the poll interval only fires while the device is awake.
-True deep-sleep polling (via libiphb / `Nemo.KeepAlive.BackgroundJob`) is not yet implemented.
-- After a daemon restart, messages that arrived during the previous session may not produce a notification — open the app to review them.
+> Note: while the screen is off, polling only fires while the device is awake; wake-from-deep-sleep polling is not yet supported.
+After a daemon restart, open the app to catch any messages that didn't notify.

 ## Install